nickpaisley/BugSnag_Django-Rest-Framework_Quickstart/README.md

 Navigate to the User Groups page;
 http://127.0.0.1:8000/groups/?format=api

-To send an error, click the Extra Options dropdown and select 'Notify BugSnag'.
+To send an error, click the 'Extra Actions' dropdown and select 'Notify BugSnag'.